-Liferay DXP and Liferay Portal EE have several themes included.
+The product has several themes included.
 Themes included with the product should not be utilized in a production environment.
-Issues with the included themes will be reported to the product team and will be resolved on a case-by-case basis.
+Issues with the included themes will be reported to the product team and may be resolved on a case-by-case basis.
 The resolution of that issue will be included in a future version of the product.

-Issues reported concerning the theme infrastructure, the styled theme or the unstyled theme will be resolved according to the Liferay DXP and Liferay Portal EE Product Defects policy.
+Issues reported concerning the theme infrastructure, the styled theme or the unstyled theme may be resolved according to the Product Defects policy.

 Liferay is committed to producing software products that are enterprise-grade with respect to security as well as quality and features.
 We understand that it is essential for our enterprise customers to keep their IT stack free of security vulnerabilities.

-Ideally, security issues will be reported with steps to reproduce in a clean Liferay DXP or Liferay Portal EE instance.
+Ideally, security issues will be reported with steps to reproduce in a clean product instance.
 Issues which arise on a security scan can also be reported.
-Please share the entire report when disclosing security issues to Liferay Support Services.
-Security issues discovered through an automated scan deemed by Liferay Support Services to be false positives or unexploitable will be handled on a case-by-case basis.
+Please share the entire report when disclosing security issues to Subscription Services.
+Security issues discovered through an automated scan deemed by Subscription Services to be false positives or unexploitable will be handled on a case-by-case basis.